 You can find everything from budget to luxury itineraries and intimate yachts to megaships sailing the Med.

 Eastern Mediterranean itineraries encompass the Greek islands, Turkey’s Istanbul and Kusadasi, the Black Sea (with additional Turkish ports), and the Adriatic coasts of Italy and Croatia.
 Sometimes Eastern Med voyages include ports in Israel and Cyprus and occasionally also Egypt when the political temperature is conducive.

 There are two main embarkation/debarkation ports of call: Piraeus (for Athens, Greece) and Venice, Italy.
 You’ll find one-week and longer voyages departing from these gateways from early spring through late fall.
 Cruise lines like Costa Cruises and MSC Cruises even offer winter itineraries because the weather is generally fairly temperate and crowds are nonexistent.
 View all cruises from Athens or cruises from Venice.
-Alternatively, there are a number of options with MSC or Costa to the eastern Caribbean when looking at cruises from Bari.
+Alternatively, there are a number of options with MSC or Costa to the eastern Mediterranean when looking at cruises from Bari.